 Assistance with Federal Agencies

 As your Congressman, the most important job I have is to assist those I represent by serving as a direct link to the federal government, helping constituents navigate the bureaucratic maze, and cutting through the red tape to obtain answers from federal agencies.
-This list is not exhaustive, but provides examples for the different types of casework we will try to assist you with.
+This list is not exhaustive but provides examples of the different types of casework we will try to assist you with.

 - Citizenship and Immigration Services